Menacing Defense Attorney Representing Clients in Denver Metro Area

 Criminal charges involving weapons are always treated seriously.
 Menacing at its core is the use of a weapon to cause someone to fear serious bodily injury.
 It is a standard charge you see in cases involving weapons without injury.
 It can be charged as an act of domestic violence.

 There is a specific defense that can be applied, but they are dependent on the facts of each case.
 You should speak with a criminal defense attorney today to receive a free consultation.
-Our attorney represents defendants with criminal charges of menacing in Arapahoe County, Douglas County, Adams County, and the Denver Metro Area.
+Our Menacing lawyer represents defendants charged with menacing in Arapahoe County, Douglas County, Adams County, and the Denver Metro Area.

 What is Menacing under Colorado Law?